mostafa-abokhadra/backend-essentials/tools/tools.md

 ### Real User Monitoring (RUM) tools
 Tools like **New Relic**, **Datadog**, **Dynatrace**, or **SpeedCurve** provide real-user data across many devices and networks.
 These tools can automatically calculate and display the 75th percentile of various metrics, segmented by device type (mobile or desktop).

+### Accelerated Mobile Pages (AMP)
+It is an Open Source Framework that was launched as a joint initiative by Google and several other technology and publishing companies.
+With AMP, it is possible to create simple mobile websites that load almost instantly